Applying for student accommodation

 Privately managed accommodation

-You can apply for Hello Student managed rooms through our student accommodation team.
-You must have a firm offer from us and you must also be:
+You can apply for accommodation managed by Hello Student and CRM Students through our student accommodation team.
+You must have a firm offer from us, and you must also be:

 - a new overseas, fee-paying postgraduate

 - a new UK and EU fee-paying postgraduate

 If you're a UK or EU postgraduate student, you can apply for rooms in the Hello Student managed locations, but we cannot guarantee you accommodation.